 - Older adults

 - People who have serious chronic medical conditions like:

 - Heart disease

 New York State has declared a State of Emergency due to COVID-19.

 NHCC continues to monitor the spread of the COVID-19 virus to make the best decisions for the safety and well being of our patients and staff.

-- Each patient may have up to TWO visitors at a time
+- Each patient may have up to One visitor at a time

 - Inpatient visitation is only allowed in non-COVID units

 Additionally, all visitors must adhere to the following practices:

 - All visitors are to enter through Carman Avenue entrance and subject to screenings.
 NHCC has the right to refuse individual visitors based upon screening results as the health and safety of our patients and care is our priority.